 (800) 848-7366 ext.
 128

 Worrying about soaring tuition is enough to make your ears ring like the Liberty Bell.
 College certainly isn’t cheap in Pennsylvania with an average yearly cost of $11,559 in-state and $23,225 out-of-state.
 Figures can rise drastically higher at elite private schools too.
 For instance, Bucknell University charged a comprehensive fee of $51,676 for the 2016-17 academic year.
 Pennsylvanians shouldn’t be discouraged though because the Keystone State has plentiful financial aid resources to unlock.
-These 20 great scholarships in Pennsylvania can remove monetary obstacles to your higher education goals.
+These 20 great college scholarships in PA can remove monetary obstacles to your higher education goals.

 - Top 20 Deals on Small Colleges in Texas

 - Top 50 Great Deals on Bachelor’s Degrees Online

 - 20 Best Deals on Colleges that Don’t Require SAT